V4Fire/Client/src/base/b-router/README.md

 ##### Inheriting of entry points

-To avoid duplication of code lines you can specify that one entry point depends on another entry point.
+To avoid duplication of code lines we can specify that one entry point depends on another entry point.
 To do this, just add an import to this entry point.

 ```js
 import './index';